-Just south of Boston in Canton, Blue Hills Ski Area is a great place to go if you want to ski on with your children on easy slopes.
+Just south of Boston in Canton, Blue Hills Ski Area is a great place to go if you want to ski with your children on easy slopes.
 It has been around since the early 1960s.
 It is owned by the MA Department of Conservation & Recreation (DCR) and currently managed by Ski Blue Hills Management, LLC.
 Blue Hills has a vertical drop of 309’ and 60 acres of skiable terrain.
-It has 12 trails and four lifts (1 Double Chair Lift, 1 300' Magic Carpet, 1 80' Wonder Carpet, 1 Handle Tow).
-Night lighting covers 50% of the mountain.
+It has 12 trails and four lifts (one Double Chair Lift, two magic carpets, and one handle tow).
+Night lighting covers 50 percent of the mountain.

 Nashoba Valley has skiing and the largest snowtubing park in New England.
 Photo courtesy of Nashoba Valley Ski Area